Andrew-S-Rosen/cbe504/main.typ

 such that
 $ exp(- (Delta H^std)/ (R T)) exp((Delta S^std)/ R) = (phi_ce("NH3") y_ce("NH3"))^2/((phi_ce("N2") y_ce("N2")) (phi_ce("H2") y_ce("H2"))^3) (p/p^std)^(-2). $
 From this expression, one can conclude that for an exothermic process (i.e. $Delta H^std <0$), the equilibrium mole fraction of #ce("NH3") will increase with decreasing temperature.

+The effects of both pressure and temperature can also be inferred from Le Chatelier's principle, which is simply a qualitative explanation of the above phenomenon.
+In the case of pressure, the reaction has a greater number of moles of reactants than products, so increasing pressure shifts the equilibrium to the right.
+In the case of temperature, the reaction is exothermic, so decreasing the temperature will shift the equilibrium to the right as well.
+The benefit of the approach we have outlined here is that you can define precisely how this equilibrium is shifted.

 To summarize, increasing the total pressure and decreasing temperature both increase the equilibrium mole fraction of #ce("NH3").
 However, this is clearly a problem when we think back to our kinetic perspective.